madeagency/compositr/README.md

 ## Usage

-`Compositr.draw` is passed an array of `Layer`s which describe the images, how the are composited and the order in which they are drawn.
+`Compositr.draw` is passed an `Array` of `Layer`s which describe the images, how the are composited and the order in which they are drawn (implicitly using the order of items in the `Array`).

 Each `Layer` has 3 properties: `image`, `operation` and `opacity`